-Investment Banker Lifestyle – You must have probably heard a lot about investment banking and would have a fair idea of what an investment banker does and also wish to be one.
+You must have probably heard a lot about investment banking and would have a fair idea of what an investment banker does and wish to be one.
 But how well do you understand the investment banker lifestyle?
-Wouldn’t it be great if you have a clear picture about what your life will be as an investment banker so you are well prepared to make that as your career?
-That’s where this article would guide you.
-Become awesome in Investment Banking with this Investment Banking Training.
+Wouldn’t it be great to have a clear picture of your life as an investment banker so you are well prepared to take that as your career?
+That is where this article would guide you.
+So, become awesome in investment banking with this investment banking training.

 - Myths and Facts of investment banking